 There are modern observations that actually prove the complete opposite of the gateway theory.
 Cannabis is potentially associated with the healing of drug addictions in those with opioid dependency.
 This means it could actually be favourable in getting people off harder drugs.

-There is no real hard evidence anywhere to suggest that marijuana is a gateway drug.
+There is no real hard evidence anywhere to suggest that weed is a gateway drug.
 This is a theory and terminology that was coined just after Nixon’s War On Drugs regime.
-It is probably something that was designed to scare people away from using marijuana.
+It is probably something that was designed to scare people away from using weed.
 It is time to look at this with a more in-depth perspective, now that we have the potential to do so.
 It is unfair to call cannabis a gateway drug while it is acting as an effective medicine for many of its responsible recreational and medical users.
-With far too many other factors at play, it is safe to say that marijuana is not a gateway drug.
+With far too many other factors at play, it is safe to say that weed is not a gateway drug.
 Hopefully this myth never needs to be busted again!

 For heaven’s sake, legalize it!

-Finally, there is a huge legalization movement taking place which completely busts the myth that marijuana is a gateway drug.
-There are parts of the world where marijuana can be purchased in-store, at a dispensary.
+Finally, there is a huge legalization movement taking place which completely busts the myth that weed is a gateway drug.
+There are parts of the world where weed can be purchased in-store, at a dispensary.
 At these stores, there is no encouragement to take harder drugs, nor are they available there.
 There is no way the local dispensary is holding a supply of cocaine, just in case their customers want to swing that way.